'NBA 2K', 'Grand Theft Auto V' help Take-Two surge past estimates

-(Reuters) - Videogame publisher Take-Two Interactive Software Inc (TTWO.O) raised its full-year revenue forecast on Monday, based on the success of its games “NBA 2K”, “Grand Theft Auto V” and “Red Dead Redemption 2”.
+(Reuters) - Videogame publisher Take-Two Interactive Software Inc (TTWO.O) raised its full-year revenue forecast on Monday, boosted by the success of its games “NBA 2K”, “Grand Theft Auto V” and “Red Dead Redemption 2”, sending its shares up 7% in extended trading.

-The company, which has been working to secure a foothold in the changing gaming landscape, has managed to prevail over challenges posed by the rise of mobile-based, free-to-play games with its series of popular games.
+The company, which has been working to secure a foothold in the changing gaming landscape, has managed to prevail over challenges posed by the rise of mobile-based, free-to-play games with its desktop- and console-based games mostly.

 “Grand Theft Auto V” has sold nearly 100 million units since its launch in 2013, making it one of the best-selling games ever for the company.